molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 * Name: Contact information
 * Query string:

 Now press 'Create'.
 The Contact information item will appear in the list on the right.
 Move it under the Test menu, and save the layout.
 You should now have a Test drop down in your menu, and when you open it, it should show you the Contact information item.
-The contact plugin is similar to the Home plugin as it lets you fill in information via an online editor
+The contact plugin is similar to the Home plugin as it let's you fill in information via an online editor

 **Using Query string to add additional parameters**
 Some modules, like the data explorer, can be opened with starting parameters.
 These can be used via the Query string field when creating a new menu item.
 To test this, we will add a Query string to the existing Data Explorer menu item so that the data set we created in the [Creating an EMX file](#creating-emx-file) section will be selected at the start.